dogweather/forkful/content/en/php/strings/using-regular-expressions.md

 weight: 11
 ---

-## What & Why?

-Regular expressions (regex) in PHP are patterns used to match character combinations in strings, allowing for sophisticated search-and-replace operations and data validation.
-Programmers leverage regex for its power and flexibility in parsing text, validating forms, or scraping web data, making it an indispensable tool in a developer's arsenal.

 ## How to:
 PHP supports regular expressions through the PCRE (Perl Compatible Regular Expressions) library, offering a rich set of functions.
 Here's how to use them:

 ### Matching a pattern:
 To check if a pattern exists within a string, use `preg_match()`.
 This function returns 1 if the pattern was found in the string and 0 if not.

 ```php